-We’re all about tea lattes over here, so how about a refreshingly cool variation?
-Try this Iced Chai Latte!
-The homemade version of this coffeeshop special is sweetly spiced and oh so delicious.
-In fact, it tastes much better than the Starbucks version that’s so popular (and has less sugar).
+We’re all about cozy tea lattes, and here’s a favorite refreshingly cool variation: the Iced Chai Latte!
+The homemade version of this coffeeshop special is sweetly spiced and irresistibly creamy.
+In fact, this one tastes much better than the Starbucks version that’s so popular.
 This one is sweetened with maple syrup and made with our custom chai spices blend.
 Make up a big batch of the concentrate and drink off of it all week!

 What’s an iced chai latte?

-A chai latte is a Western invention: it takes traditional masala chai, the milky spiced tea from India, and combines it with frothy steamed milk of a latte.
-The iced version serves it over ice, and skips the frothy topping.
+A chai latte is a Western invention: it takes traditional masala chai, milky spiced tea from India, and combines it with frothy steamed milk of a latte.
+The iced version simply adds ice and skips the frothy topping.
 This drink was popularized by Starbucks in the 1990’s.
 Many coffeehouse versions of a chai latte have little left of the traditional Indian inspiration: they’re often too sweet and overly spiced.
 Instead, this iced chai latte recipe is gently spiced and subtly sweet.
 It combines our chai spices with milk and ice for a refreshingly cool latte that’s just sweet enough!

-Why to avoid saying “iced chai tea latte”!
+Why not to say “iced chai tea latte”?

 How to make an iced chai latte

 Now that we’ve got the right terminology, let’s talk about this drink.
 Masala chai spices can include many different ingredients based on the cook.
 To make this iced chai latte, this Homemade Chai Spice mix uses common chai spices.
-Note there are many more used regionally in Indian blends, and they are often used whole or ground by the chef.
-Here are the basis steps for an iced chai latte:
+There are many more spices used regionally in Indian blends, often used whole or ground by the chef.
+Here are the basic steps for an iced chai latte:

 - Make the tea concentrate (30 minutes): Steep the tea bags, chai spices and maple syrup for 30 minutes.